United Methodist Women

 Here at the Concord United Methodist Church we have two such circles:

-Abigail Circle meets the 2nd Wednesday of each month at 10 am
+Abigail Circle who meet the 2nd Wednesday of each month at 10 am

-Esther Circle meets the 1st Wednesday of each month at 10 am
+Esther Circle who meet the 1st Wednesday of each month at 10 am

 For more information please contact the following circle chairs: